World Politics and Wise Leadership

 The coursework for this Endeavor community involves taking a one-unit course in the fall semester and a half-unit course in the spring semester, both taught by Dr. Datta.

-Fall 2022 Semester Spring 2023 Semester PLSC 250: International Relations (1 unit) IDST 190: World Politics and Wise Leadership Seminar (.5 unit) PLSC 250 satisfies a general education requirement; satisfying the field of study for social analysis (FSSA)
+Fall 2024 Semester Spring 2025 Semester PLSC 250: International Relations (1 unit) IDST 190: World Politics and Wise Leadership Seminar (.5 unit) PLSC 250 satisfies the social inquiry (AISO) area

 IDST 190 is a half-unit project based course part of the Endeavor program.